HaikuArchives/Paladin/README.md

   - HELPER TOOLS

      Developers seem to need a wide variety of tools when writing code.
 Paladin includes a few small accessories to complement the main development environment.
-They can be accessed from the Tools menu.
+They can be accessed from the 'Tools menu'.

 ![Screenshot](readme_scrshot/helper.png)